What is International

 Building on the successful Accelerator and Pitch Day model, first developed by the US Air Force, the UK Defence Science and Technology Laboratory and the UK Defence and Security Accelerator (DASA) has brought together a coalition of UK and US partners to pilot the first Allied Defence Accelerator and International Space Pitch Day.
 The Accelerator and Pitch Day model represents an innovative way of working, ensuring that UK and US Defence are able to keep up with the rapid pace of commercial technology development.
-We aim to connect world-class space innovation to military end-users at pace, supported by business and commercialisation training referred to as the Allied Defence Accelerator, provided by the internationally-recognised accelerator Starburst Aerospace.
+The overall objective is to connect world-class space innovation to military end-users at pace, supported by business and commercialisation training referred to as the Allied Defence Accelerator, provided by the internationally-recognised accelerator Starburst Aerospace.

-International Space Pitch Day is being organised on behalf of the UK’s Defence Science and Technology Laboratory (Dstl), the UK MoD and US DoD.
+International Space Pitch Day was organised on behalf of the UK’s Defence Science and Technology Laboratory (Dstl), the UK MoD and US DoD.
 The competition will be managed by the Defence and Security Accelerator (DASA) in the UK and Space and Missile Systems Center (SMC) in the US with support from Starburst Accelerator (Starburst).

 Visualisation of key events and information, including system status of health monitoring, in near real-time, for combined space operations with allies and commercial partners

 I am a military officer, conducting multi-national combined space operations.
 I need to visualise and understand what is happening in relation to a significant space event (such as a conjunction) involving one or more space objects.
 This will support the sharing of information with allies and commercial partners who are not in the same physical location, and will enable me to make informed recommendations to senior decision-makers about potential national responses and their implications.
 In order to achieve this understanding, I need to know how the current situation has developed, what is happening now, and what might happen soon.